Mu-Y/HG_prediction/README.md

 ## Acknowledgement

-Codes are adapted from https://gitlab.eecs.umich.edu/mld3/deep-residual-time-series-forecasting, which is official implementation of the glucose forecasting paper using [N-BEATS](http://ceur-ws.org/Vol-2675/paper18.pdf).
+Codes are adapted from https://gitlab.eecs.umich.edu/mld3/deep-residual-time-series-forecasting, which is the official implementation of [N-BEATS](http://ceur-ws.org/Vol-2675/paper18.pdf) for glucose forecasting.